 Whitear Family

 Walter and Arthur’s father came to Micheldever from Curdridge in 1921.
-He was a thatcher as was Bill another brother of Arthur – a big family with several more brothers and sisters.
+He was a thatcher as was Bill, another brother of Arthur.
+They were a big family with several more brothers and sisters.
 Their mother came from Longparish.

 Arthur Clarence Whitear.

 Fred’s brother, Geoff’s uncle.
 He was an Ammunition Technician/Operative in the Royal Army Ordnance Corps.
-At West Moors Ammunition Depot, he was in an explosion 1941.
-He had exchanged duties with a friend who needed to go on Compassionate Leave.
+At West Moors Ammunition Depot, he was killed in an explosion in 1941.
+Having exchanged duties with a friend who needed to go on Compassionate Leave.
+He is named on the Micheldever Village War Memorial

 See War Memorial and Supplementary Information